moorec-aws/deadline-cloud-for-unreal-engine/README.md

 This library requires:

-1. Python 3.9 or higher; and
+1. Python 3.9 or higher; and Unreal Engine 5.2.1 or higher.
 2. Windows operating system.

 ## Submitter